syncfusion-content/jsp-docs/jsp/PivotChart/Legend.md

 ![](Legend_images/Legend_img4.png)

-## Legend Alignment
+## Legend alignment
-You can align the legend to center, far and near based on its position in the Chart area using the `alignment` option.
+You can align the legend to center, far, and near based on its position in the chart area using the `alignment` option.

 {% highlight html %}